Polydile/dile-components/docs/crud/image-uploader.md

 # dile-image-uploader

-The `dile-image-uploader` component is a tool to set boolean properties in a resource.
+The `dile-image-uploader` component is a tool to upload images vía Ajax.

 ## Installation